-6.2.1.
-Internal Review
+6.2.1 Internal Review

 The planning team, after drafting the plan, should conduct an internal review of the plan.
 It is not sufficient merely to read over the plan for clarity or to search for errors.
 The plan should also be assessed for adequacy and completeness.
-Appendix D is an adaptation of criteria developed by the National Response Team that includes questions useful in appraising emergency plans.
-Individual planning team members can use these questions to conduct self review of their own work and the team can assign a committee to review the total plan.
-In the case of a hazardous materials appendix (or appendices) to a multi-hazard EOP, the team will have to review the basic EOP as well as the functional annexes to obtain an overall assessment of content.
+Appendix D is an adaptation of criteria developed by the NRT that includes questions useful in appraising emergency plans.
+Individual planning team members can use these questions to review their own work and the team can assign a committee to review the total plan.
+In the case of a hazardous materials appendix (or appendixes) to a multihazard EOP, the team will have to review the basic EOP as well as the functional annexes to obtain an overall assessment of content.
 Once the team accomplishes this internal review the plan should be revised in preparation for external review.

-6.2.2.
-External Review
+6.2.2 External Review